mlipscombe/postgraphile-plugin-nested-mutations/README.md

 # postgraphile-plugin-nested-mutations
 This plugin implements nested mutations based on both forward and reverse foreign key relationships in PostGraphile v4.
+Nested mutations can be of infinite depth.

 ## Warning
 This is *alpha quality* software.
-It has not undergone significant testing, and it currently supports a single level of nesting, and does not support "connecting" reverse relationships yet.
+It has not undergone significant testing and does not support "connecting" reverse relationships yet.

 ## Getting Started